There are lot of options if you're interested in studying chemistry at Lindenwood University.

 Lindenwood University also offers a minor in chemistry.
 A minor in chemistry is an ideal addition criminal justice, business administration, biology, or psychology majors.
 The minor also provides additional career opportunities for post-graduate careers in fields like forensics, pharmaceutical sales, patent law, and healthcare administration.

 The chemistry faculty at Lindenwood University is comprised of scholars and teachers with earned doctorates.
 They act as instructors, mentors, and academic advisors.
 The professors are easily accessible to students, possessing a wealth of personal and professional knowledge which they pass on to you.
 Smaller class sizes ensure that you will get the attention you deserve.
-Read more information about the chemistry faculty.
+Read more about the chemistry faculty.

 Earning a Degree in Chemistry at Lindenwood University